saparkhid/Unity-MVP-Example/README.md

 ## Lets Get Start
 You can clone the repository and then you can read the doucmentation here.

-I have used the sprites for this project:
+I have used the following sprites for this project:

 [https://craftpix.net/freebies/blacksmith-herbalist-hunter-jeweler-free-npc-character-pack/](https://craftpix.net/freebies/blacksmith-herbalist-hunter-jeweler-free-npc-character-pack/)